BlinkID/blinkid-android/README.md

     ```

 * **`ScanId.EXTRAS_LICENSE_KEY`** - with this extra you can set the license key for _BlinkID_.
-You can use _BlinkID_ free of charge and without license key for development and non-commercial projects.
-Once you obtain a license key from [blinkID website](https://microblink.com/idscan/), you can set it with following snippet:
+You can obtain your licence key from [Microblink website](http://microblink.com/login) or you can contact us at [http://help.microblink.com](http://help.microblink.com).
+Once you obtain a license key, you can set it with following snippet:

 	```java
 	// set the license key
 	intent.putExtra(ScanId.EXTRAS_LICENSE_KEY, "Enter_License_Key_Here");
 	```

-	License key is bound to package name of your application.
-For example, if you have license key that is bound to `com.microblink.blinkid.demo` app package, you cannot use the same key in other applications.
-However, if you purchase Premium license, you will get license key that can be used in multiple applications.
-This license key will then not be bound to package name of the app.
-Instead, it will be bound to the licensee string that needs to be provided to the library together with the license key.
-To provide license owner string, use the `EXTRAS_LICENSEE` intent extra like this:
+	Licence key is bound to package name of your application.
+For example, if you have licence key that is bound to `com.microblink.blinkid.demo` app package, you cannot use the same key in other applications.
+However, if you purchase Premium licence, you will get licence key that can be used in multiple applications.
+This licence key will then not be bound to package name of the app.
+Instead, it will be bound to the licencee string that needs to be provided to the library together with the licence key.
+To provide licencee string, use the `EXTRAS_LICENSEE` intent extra like this:

 	```java
 	// set the license key